-Art Series Hotels’ collection of seven hotels are each dedicated to an Australian artist, from The Olsen, located in Melbourne’s South Yarra and featuring the works of John Olsen, a living legend, to The Johnson in Brisbane’s Spring Hill, dedicated to abstract artist Michael Johnson.
+Art Series Hotels’ collection of nine hotels are each dedicated to an Australian artist, from The Olsen, located in Melbourne’s South Yarra and featuring the works of John Olsen, a living legend, to The Johnson in Brisbane’s Spring Hill, dedicated to abstract artist Michael Johnson.

 Having started life as a motel, Halcyon House in the sleepy town of Cabarita Beach on the New South Wales far north coast (just 20 minutes from Gold Coast Airport) got a spectacular makeover at the hands of Brisbane-based designer Anna Spiro to be reinvented as a breezy luxury hotel.

 Views don’t come more awe-inspiring than those at Longitude 131° (another member of Luxury Lodges of Australia), sitting as it does within the World Heritage-listed Uluru-Kata Tjuta National Park, with uninterrupted views across the red dirt and low desert scrub to Uluru in all its glory.

 Each of the 16 tented pavilions is ultra-luxurious and reflective of the location, while the service and food are world-class.